quentin-st/Simple-Deployment-Script/README.md

 All you have to do is to run `./deploy.py`:

     root@server:~/Simple-Deployment-Script# ./deploy.py
-    Please select a project to sync
+    Please select a project to deploy
         [0] project1 (master)
         [1] project2 (release)
         [2] project3 (release)